Read Any Good BLURBS Lately?

-Has your schedule shifted in the past year?
+Has your schedule shifted in the past two years?
 Does less time commuting mean more time for reading?
 Gee, I hope so.
 If you’re like me, when you have a spare second, your thoughts naturally run to books.
 So many books and suddenly, a little more time, right?
 According to the website PublishingPerspectives.com, in 2020, trade book sales were up close to ten percent and audio books made a sonic leap in sales to over 16%.

 If you find yourself in the catbird seat of the reader with a little time to spare, how do you choose what book you’ll read next?
 Do you check out the online reviews, front cover, first page, or the back cover blurb first?
 Whether you head to the Amazon to search virtually or venture out F2S (face to stacks,) most folks have a go-to routine for zeroing in on the next occupant of their e-reader or trusty nightstand.